walker/wlk_rsscloud/README.txt

 As long as it's been installed & activated, you're ready to go.

 This has been tested with 4.2.0 only.
+It requires CURL.